abdulmujeebdev/project-activity-agile/Readme.md

 # Product Management System (PMS)
-Product information management helps your team capture, optimize, and store information—all in one place—and distribute it to multiple destinations.
+Product management system helps your team capture, optimize, and store information—all in one place—and distribute it to multiple destinations.

 # Product Owner